-Heather Sundberg teaches Insight Meditation (Vipassana), a form of meditation in the Buddhist tradition, which emphasizes cultivating insight through present moment experience.
-She began teaching meditation in 1999 primarily to youth and families.
-She has completed the four-year Spirit Rock/Insight Meditation Society Teacher Training and continues to be mentored by Jack Kornfield.
-She is also a graduate of the Spirit Rock Community Dharma Leaders program (CDL2).
-Beginning her own meditation practice in her late teens, for twenty years Heather has studied with senior teachers in the Insight Meditation (Vipassana) and Tibetan (Vajrayana) traditions.
-She has completed more than two accumulated years of silent retreat, and has sat 1-3 months of retreat a year for over a decade.
-She held the position of Spirit Rock Family Program Teacher & Manager for a decade.
+Heather Sundberg has taught insight meditation since 1999 and has completed the Spirit Rock/IMS Teacher Training program.
+Beginning her own meditation practice in her late teens, for the last 25 years, Heather has studied with senior teachers in the Insight Meditation (Vipassana) and Tibetan (Vajrayana) traditions.
+She has completed more than two accumulated years of silent retreat, and has sat 1-3 months of retreat a year for almost 20 years.
+She was the Spirit Rock Family & Teen Program Teacher & Manager for a decade.
 Between 2010- 2015 she spent a cumulative one-year in study, practice, and pilgrimage in Asia.
-Since 2011, she has been a Teacher at Mountain Stream Meditation Center in the Sierra Foothills, and also teaches classes, daylongs and retreats nationally, especially at Spirit Rock Meditation Center.
-She is currently training in Somatic Experiencing therapy and offers meditation counseling to students in person or by phone on a donation basis.
+Since 2011, she has been a Teacher at Mountain Stream Meditation Center and sister communities in the Sierra Foothills, and also teaches nationally, especially at Spirit Rock Meditation Center.
+She has training in both Somatic Experiencing and Hakomi Mindfulness Somatic Therapy and offers meditation counseling to students in person or by phone on a donation basis.
 Her teaching emphasizes embodiment, compassion and practical wisdom.

 What is Insight Meditation?

 Insight meditation (Vipassana) is the practice of cultivating a precise nonjudgmental attention, which can clearly experience the present moment, and by doing so creates the possibility for ever-deepening insight into the nature of things.
 Often associated with mindfulness meditation, insight meditation as it is practiced in the west traces its roots to the Theravadan traditions from Thailand, Burma, and Sri Lanka.